 Your front door can make a big impact on the beauty and curb appeal of your home.
 Here's some insight into how to choose the best colors for front doors.

-A color wheel is a great way for you to easily mix various colors that happen to go together on their own.
-General color schemes based on the color wheel include monochromatic (several shades of a single color); analogous (colors found side by side on the color wheel); contrast (three colors spaced evenly apart on the color wheel); and complementary (two hues opposite each other on the color wheel).
+Refer to the color wheel to help you mix colors that naturally go together.
+General color schemes based on the color wheel include monochromatic (several shades of a single color), analogous (colors found side by side on the color wheel), contrast (three colors spaced evenly apart on the color wheel), and complementary (two hues opposite each other on the color wheel).
 Use these color principles as a guide when selecting a front door color that coordinates with your home's other exterior elements.

 Although there are certain "rules" when it comes to mixing and matching colors, there are also cues that come from your home's style and its colors.
-For example, a pastel hue might look out of place with the ornamentation on an English Tudor style house.
-Depending on its paint palette, a glossy black front door might not work when paired with a centuries-old Victorian home, while a Mediterranean-influenced design might feel perfectly in tune with a bright turquoise-color door.
+For example, a pastel hue might look out of place with the ornamentation of an English Tudor-style house.
+Depending on its paint palette, a glossy black front door might not work when paired with a centuries-old Victorian home.
+On the flip side, a Mediterranean-influenced design might feel perfectly in tune with a bright turquoise-color door.

 Finally, when choosing the best colors for front doors, remember that your entry is a prime opportunity for visual impact.
 Visitors use it for wayfinding, and the front door is typically the focal point of a facade.
-Its color can help accent tones in the exterior or provide the finishing flourish to a design palette.
-The impact might be subtle or it might be more direct; it might also be formal or playful.
+Its color can help accent tones in the exterior or provide the final flourish to a design palette.
+The impact could be subtle or more direct.

 Color can also generate emotion.
 A brighter hue can offer energy to the front door, while a more subdued one plays up a traditional feel.
-A darker hue is more somber, a lighter one tends to be playful.
+A darker hue is more formal, a lighter one tends to be playful.
 Decide on the vibe you want to portray and look for front door colors to match that energy.